henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

-# Helsingin Sanomat News Archive Search Automation and Scraper
+# Helsingin Sanomat News Archive Search Automation

 This script allows to automate queries and download news headline data from Helsingin Sanomat News Archive.
 Only the headline (title/heading) and the time of publishing are returned.